saltyorg/docs/docs/saltbox/install/install.md

 9. Enable if you want to use the Two Factor Authentication [TFA] compatible Plex account login.

+10. Docker Hub account name.
+Entering these credentials will at least double your image pull capacity from 100 every 6 hours to 200. <https://www.docker.com/blog/checking-your-current-docker-pull-rate-limits-and-status/>

+11. Docker Hub account token

-10. apprise url.
+12. apprise url.
 See <https://github.com/caronc/apprise#popular-notification-services> for more information.

 settings.yml